FudanSELab/awesome-software-engineering-research/README.md

 ### Variable Misuee
    - [great](https://github.com/google-research-datasets/great), [ICLR20-Great](https://github.com/VHellendoorn/ICLR20-Great),, the dataset for the variable-misuse task, described in the ICLR 2020 paper 'Global Relational Models of Source Code' [https://openreview.net/forum?id=B1lnbRNtwr].
 This repository contains the data and code to replicate our ICLR 2020 paper on models of source code that combine global and structural information, including the Graph-Sandwich model family and the GREAT (Graph-Relational Embedding Attention Transformer) model.

+### Programming-Language Understanding and Repair
+   - [PLUR](https://github.com/google-research/plur), PLUR (Programming-Language Understanding and Repair) is a collection of source code datasets suitable for graph-based machine learning.
+We provide scripts for downloading, processing, and loading the datasets.
+This is done by offering a unified API and data structures for all datasets.
+   -
 ### API Recommendation
   - [BIKER](https://github.com/tkdsheep/BIKER-ASE2018), The dataset and source code for paper "API Method Recommendation without Worrying About the Task-API Knowledge Gap", ASE, [Paper](https://dl.acm.org/doi/10.1145/3238147.3238191), including about 400 API retrieval tasks from Stack Overflow.